Keibert Ruiz Player Props: Nationals vs. Diamondbacks

 Keibert Ruiz At The Plate

-- Ruiz has four doubles, two home runs and eight walks while batting .257.
+- Ruiz is hitting .257 with five doubles, three home runs and eight walks.

-- Ruiz has picked up a hit in 15 of 26 games this season, with multiple hits eight times.
+- Ruiz has picked up a hit in 57.1% of his 28 games this year, with multiple hits in 32.1% of those games.

-- In 26 games played this year, he has hit a homer in two of them.

-- In eight games this year, Ruiz has picked up an RBI, with more than one RBI once.
+- Ruiz has driven in a run in nine games this year (32.1%), including two games with multiple runs batted in.

-- He has scored in six of 26 games so far this year.
+- He has scored in seven games this year (25.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.